PJHkorea/Forward_Only_Autograd_Free_PINN/README.md

-## 🏗️ 5-Tier Full-Stack System Architecture

-### Why must Large Language Models continuously stack structural memory graphs?
+## Why must Large Language Models continuously stack structural memory graphs?
 Why can we not architect a deep learning paradigm that mirrors biological survival—one that fluidly streams input perturbations forward while autonomously driving toward internal equilibrium?
 This repository implements the definitive architectural blueprint for a truly Autograd-free deep learning system.

 ---